sebasjm/antlr/README.txt

 Takes 9 seconds on my 1Ghz laptop or 4 seconds with jikes.
 Later I'll have a real build mechanism, though I must admit the one-liner appeals to me.
 I use Intellij so I never type anything actually to build.

+There is also an ANT build.xml file, but I know nothing of ANT; contributed by others (I'm opposed to any tool with an XML interface for Humans).

 -----------------------------------------------------------------------
 C# Target Notes